 - Waste Removal and Disposal: Local government can waive disposal fees or offer vouchers.

 Illegal dumping program agencies, elected officials, property owners, and volunteers often will identify specific areas impacted by illegal dumping and organize a neighborhood cleanup day for the area.
 State matching grant funds up to $500,000 can accelerate the pace of cleanup and ease the economic and staffing burden to the local agencies where the responsible party cannot be identified or is unable or unwilling to perform timely cleanup needed to protect public health, safety and the environment.
-Local agencies can manage the remediation project, or, in the worst cases, CalRecycle manage cleanup.
+Local agencies can manage the remediation project, or, in the worst cases, CalRecycle manages cleanup.
+View a brief document of how CalRecycle’s grants helped the City of Richmond.

 Several communities combine various neighborhood illegal dumping cleanups during an Environmental Pride Week (Antelope Valley) or around Earth Day in April (Monterey County) with other collection activities (household hazardous waste collection events, used oil filter recycling, e-waste collection events, etc.) to increase visibility and awareness.
-San Bernardino sponsors Illegal Dumping Awareness Week in August.
+The Keep Truckee Meadows Beautiful organization hosts volunteer events for cleaning up areas around Reno and Sparks, Nevada.
 Another large volunteer event to coordinate with is California Coastal Cleanup Day typically held in September and focused on the marine environment.
-In 2007, more than 60,000 volunteers worked together to collect more than 455 tons of trash and recyclables from our beaches, lakes, and waterways.
-Keep California Beautiful (KCB) supports hundreds of cleanup, recycling, and beautification events throughout the state of California annually including the Great American Cleanup.
-In 2008 KCB volunteer community members contributed over 211,974.5 volunteer hours, removing over 2,156,332 pounds of litter and debris from California's environment along 3,463 miles of roadways, 256 miles of waterways, 86.5 miles of trails, 27.5 miles of railroad tracks, and 711 acres of parks.
-The Russian River Watershed Cleanup Committee coordinates an annual cleanup and removal of trash on the Russian River and its tributaries between Cloverdale and Jenner.
-The 2013 event included more than 260 adults and students that cleaned 55 miles of the river and collected approximately 4.2 tons of refuse.
+In 2007, more than 60,000 volunteers worked together to collect more than 455 tons of trash and recyclables from California beaches, lakes, and waterways.
+Keep California Beautiful (KCB) supports hundreds of cleanup, recycling, and beautification events throughout the state of California annually, including the Great American Cleanup.
+In 2008, KCB volunteer community members contributed over 211,974.5 volunteer hours, removing over 2,156,332 pounds of litter and debris from California's environment along 3,463 miles of roadways, 256 miles of waterways, 86.5 miles of trails, 27.5 miles of railroad tracks, and 711 acres of parks.
+The Russian River Watershed Cleanup Committee coordinates an annual cleanup and removal of trash on the Russian River watershed.
+The 2019 event included more than 430 volunteers who collected approximately 16 tons of refuse.

 Farm and Ranch Solid Waste Cleanup and Abatement Program